WraithGlade/WG-rainbow-vim/README.md

 - `:RbDark` (or `RbDarkTheme` or `:RbDarkBg` or `:RbLightFg`): applies a dark color theme to the rainbow highlighter (i.e. tells the rainbow highlighter to use *light* foreground colors)
 - `:RbLight` (or `:RbLightTheme` or `:RbLightBg` or `:RbDarkFg`): applies a light color theme to the rainbow highlighter (i.e. tells the rainbow highlighter to use *dark* foreground colors)
 - `:RbHi` (or `:RbHighContrast` or `:RbHiContrast` or `:RbHiCon` or `:RbHigh`): applies a high contrast color theme to the rainbow highlighter (one with huge gaps in color contrast between successive nested delimiter highlighting colors, but also tweaked for broader usability and more pleasing aesthetics than true max contrast would have)
-- `:RbWh` (or `:RbWhiteStrobe` or `:RbWhite`): applies *lightened* greyscale-only delimiter highlighting, which results in *much worse contrast* but may be somewhat useful if your code already has way too much syntax color
+- `:RbWh` (or `:RbWhiteStrobe` or `:RbWhite`): applies light greyscale-only highlighting suitable for use on dark backgrounds
-- `:RbBl` (or `:RbBlackStrobe` or `:RbBlack`): applies *darkened* greyscale-only delimiter highlighting, which results in *much worse contrast* but may be somewhat useful if your code already has way too much syntax color
+- `:RbBl` (or `:RbBlackStrobe` or `:RbBlack`): applies dark greyscale-only highlighting suitable for use on light backgrounds

+The "white strobe" and "black strobe" themes are not nearly as easy to distinguish as the colored themes are, but may nonetheless be useful if your code already has too much other syntax coloring applied to it, since other syntax highlighting colors may be similar to `rainbow.vim`'s colors in ways that cause visual confusion.
+Alternatively, you could try just switching themes, creating your own color theme, and/or changing the relevant file associations.

 The following less commonly used commands are also included: